wumm-project/RDFData/Matrix/README.md

 ```
 in which i and d indicate the numbers of the respective parameters and l is a
 list of the numbers of the recommended procedures.

+_theParameters_ is an optional field with value a dictionary of entries
+"id": "russian name" for future processing.

+## Matrix-1965

+The data was retrieved from <https://www.altshuller.ru/triz/triz022.asp>.

+## Matrix-1971

+The data was retrieved from <https://www.altshuller.ru/triz/technique2.asp>.

 ## Matrix-1985